muukii/cocoapods-frost/README.md

 - Multiple specifying pods with `pod` and `frost_pod`
   - Do not use `pod` and `frost_pod` in different target.
 Please use either one.

+## Attention

+- Should build all of targets when pod updated - partially building might causes liking error (compile-time or dynamic-linking-time)

 ## How it works

 - Defines pod by `frost_pod` that creates XCFramework.